Amethyst View

 - Tone 3-4: "Rose de France" (Lilac/Pinkish).
 Valued for clarity and cut.

-- Tone 6-7: "Investment Grade" (Deep Siberian).
+- Tone 6-7: "Heirloom Grade" (Deep Siberian).
 This is the sweet spot.
 It holds color in low light without looking black.

 - Tone 8: "Extinction".
-Stones that look black unless under strong direct light are heavily discounted.
+Stones that look black unless under strong direct light are less desirable.

-• Saturation (Intensity): This is the primary driver of price.
-A stone with "Vivid" (6/6) saturation commands the highest premium.
+• Saturation (Intensity): This is the primary driver of quality.
+A stone with "Vivid" (6/6) saturation commands the highest attention.
 "Strong" (5/6) is standard for fine jewelry.
 "Moderately Strong" (4/6) is typical mall quality.

 2. Clarity Standards & Type II Gems